Cowboys & Indians

 "It's amazing, I haven't seen native Indian or Mughul influence at all," said Sam.

-"Looks like freaking Tarzana to me," said Brad, "that's what happens when the wrong people get the money.
-First them Ayrabs and their oil money; man they built some shiny shit, an Island shaped like a palm tree; fucking crazy and now these Injuns with their call centre money and a cowboy theme park.
-Shit, any fools who wear a sheet like them dhotis or ponchos need robbing."
+built some shiny shit, an Island shaped like a palm tree; fucking crazy and now these Injuns with their call centre money and a cowboy theme park.
+Shit,

 "Brad, what the hell's the matter with you?
 You've been bitchin like a three dollar whore ever since you got here," said Jones sharply.